 Egypt's stock exchange is also one of the most developed in the Middle East/African region, with more than 600 listed companies and $6 billion in annual turnover.
 While the markets were shut down for a period of time after the fall of Hosni Mubarak in February 2011, they re-opened, and the economy began to show signs of recovery by late 2012.

 Investing in Egypt With ETFs

-The most popular ETF for U.S. investors is the Market Vectors Egypt Index ETF (NYSE: EGPT), which has approximately $50 million under management and a net expense ratio of 0.94%, as of November 2012.
-Investors should be aware that the fund is approximately 44.5% weighted in financials, which means that it may be more sensitive to that industry's changes.
+The easiest way to invest in Egypt is by using exchange-traded funds (ETFs), which offer instant diversification in a single U.S.-traded security.
+The most popular ETF for U.S. investors is the VanEck Vectors Egypt Index ETF (NYSE: EGPT), which has approximately $31 million under management and a net expense ratio of 0.98%, as of January 2020.

 Risks of Investing in Egypt